 But if we showed you a camera icon, like this one, you know in micro-seconds what it is, right?

 If you make something look like a button, then expect people to press it.
 If you show an arrow pointing to the left, most people expect it to mean “go back”.
 And so on.
-Icons use a lot of these affordances to make designs easier and faster to understand.
+Icons use a lot of these affordances to make designs easier to understand.

 2. Icons improve visual appeal and usability